Strange But True Car Tricks Every Driver Should Know

 Keep Your Cup Holders Clean With Cupcake Liners

 Add some cupcake liners to your cup holders, and when they start to get dirty, remove and replace them!
 The Kids Activities Blog recommends silicone ones, which means you can pop them into the dishwasher when they’re in need of a cleaning.

-If you’re tired of finding pens, toys, books and other odds and ends all over your car, get a remote control caddy and affix it to the side of one of your seats.
+If you’re tired of finding pens, toys, books and other odds and ends all over your car, get a remote control caddy or sofa-arm organizer and affix it to the side of one of your seats.
 Tame that clutter!